 John studied geology and social anthropology at Cambridge University and researched in ethnology at Oxford University.
 This led on naturally to courses at Chisholme.
 He is currently a garden designer and runs a landscaping business.
 John has been a director of the Chisholme Institute for more ten years and takes particular responsibility for the estate and organic kitchen garden.

-Just joined as director - details to follow soon.
+Joined as director in 2017 - details to follow soon.

 Hiroko was born and grew up in Japan and has lived, studied and worked in UK since the mid 80s.
 She has a masters degree in Visual Islamic and Traditional Art, specialising in Japanese screen painting.
 She first visited Chisolme in the late 90s and since completed two six months intensive retreat courses.
 She subsequently joined the staff at the Institute, supervising courses, working as housekeeper and volunteering in other areas.
 She and her husband have two children and they currently live in Hawick.